vchelaru/Gum/docs/_generalproperties/Width Units.md

 # PercentageOfOtherDimension

-**PercentageOfOtherDimension** will adjust the object's effective width so it remains proportional to the Height value multiplied by the Width value.
+**PercentageOfOtherDimension** will adjust the object's effective width so it remains proportional to the Height value multiplied by the Width value (as a percentage).
 For example, if a Width value of 200 is entered, then the effective width will be 200% (2x) of the height.

 The following image shows a child [ColoredRectangle](/Gum/coloredrectangle/ColoredRectangle.html) with a Width of 200 **PercentageOfOtherDimension**.
 In this image, the **Height** value is 50 units, so the effective width is 100 units: